single bottom, Diamond & CBN Usage Principals

 1. Type of Operation:

-• Different operations require different flow rates.
+• check icon Different operations require different flow rates.
 For example, high-speed cutting or grinding may require a higher flow rate for effective cooling, while precision drilling may benefit from a lower flow rate to maintain lubrication.

 2. Tool and Workpiece Material:

-• The thermal properties of the tool and workpiece materials also affect the ideal flow rate.
+• check icon The thermal properties of the tool and workpiece materials also affect the ideal flow rate.
 Hard or heat-sensitive materials may require higher flow rates to prevent thermal damage, while softer materials may only require lower flow rates for adequate cooling.

 3. Type of Coolant:

-• The viscosity and cooling capacity of the coolant affect the flow rate.
+• check icon The viscosity and cooling capacity of the coolant affect the flow rate.
 Water-based coolants, for example, may require higher flow rates for effective cooling, while oil-based or synthetic coolants may be more effective at lower flow rates due to their superior lubricating properties.

 Adjusting and Monitoring Flow Rate